Mirantis/k8s-externalipcontroller/doc/operating-modes.md

 It is better not to run scheduler on same node as controller because in case of node outage IPs rescheduling will take more time.

-# IPs distribution in Claims mode
+# IPs Distribution in Claims Mode

 There can be different rules of IPs distribution among controllers (i.e. nodes) in Claims mode.
 This is controlled by `nodefilter` parameter.
 Default rule